kubeflow/website/content/docs/azure/azureEndtoEnd.md

 The [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) is a set of tools that you can use to interact with Azure from the command line.

 Azure Kubernetes Service (AKS) on Azure allows you to deploy containerized applications, within which you describe the resources your application needs, and AKS will manage the underlying resources automatically.
 This workflow is especially efficient at scale.

 ### The overall workflow
 This guide takes you through using your Kubeflow deployment to build a machine learning (ML) pipeline on Azure.
 This guide uses a sample pipeline to detail the process of creating an ML workflow from scratch.
-This guide allows you to create and run a pipeline that processes data, trains a model, and then registers and deploys that model as a webservice.
+You will learn how to create and run a pipeline that processes data, trains a model, and then registers and deploys that model as a webservice.

 To build your pipeline, you must create and build containers using Docker images.
 Containers are used to abstract the dependencies for each step of the pipeline.
 You can manage your containers using [Azure's portal](https://ms.portal.azure.com/#home), specifically using the Container Registry to store the containers in the cloud.
 Kubelfow pulls the containers from this registry as they are needed in each step of the pipeline.

-By following this guide, you will be able to:
+By following this guide, you will learn how to:

 - Set up Kubeflow in an AKS Cluster
 - Create and compile a pipeline that can: